SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/service-config.md

 Core configuration of Service.

-Used for connecting to NetServer, the database and putting your service installation in maintenance mode.
+Used for connecting to NetServer, the database, and putting your service installation in maintenance mode.

 ## Example of a config file